-The urban-rural location of hospital-based EDs was determined based on the county in which the hospital was located.
-The categorization is a simplified adaptation of the 2003 version of the Urban Influence Codes (UIC).7 The detailed UIC categories are combined into four broader categories:
+The urban-rural location of hospital-owned EDs was determined based on the county in which the hospital was located.
+The categorization is based on Urban Influence Codes (UIC).7 In the 2014 NEDS, the categorization is a simplified adaptation of the 2013 version of the UIC.
+Prior to 2014, the categorization is a simplified adaptation of the 2003 version of the UIC.
+The twelve detailed UIC categories are combined into four broader categories: